LLNL/units/docs/user-guide/special_units.rst

 Invalid Unit
 -------------

-An invalid unit is any unit that is either the error unit or has a NaN in the multiplier
+An invalid unit is any unit that is either the error unit or has a NaN in the multiplier.
+This is the unit returned from a string conversion if the string does not describe a unit or measurement.

 one
 ------

 The default constructor for `unit` and `precise_unit` is empty unit data and 1.0 in the multiplier.

+There are also precise versions of these values in the `precise` namespace